ofZach/ofDocs/chapter2.md

 # Introduction to C++ and the compiling process

-For does how never program before you can think it like recording interactions for computers.
-Essentially computers process information at super fast speed by using binary information and instructions.
-Witch look like this:
+Computers are machines that move around electricty to do things.
+The move electricity at a constant rate, and based on small logical gates, they can "calculate".
+Even if you don't know what it means, you are probably used to seeing this kind of language to describe comptures:

 	01001000 01000101 01001100
 	01001100 01001111 00100000
 	01010111 01001111 01010010
 	01001100 01000100

-This is the machine language that work at what it's call down level or hardware level.
-This zeros and once are processed by microchips and other hardware peaces at super fast speed.
+This is binary information, where everything is made out of zeros and ones.  you can also think about each piece of infromation as being on / off, like a lightswitch.
+The coputer is a machine for dealing with zeros and ones --  zeros and once are processed by microchips and other hardware peaces at super fast speed.
 Every one it's a pulse of energy ( ON ) and every 0 it's an absents of it ( OFF ).

 ![bin](https://raw.github.com/ofZach/ofDocs/master/img/chapter01/bin.jpeg)